zoom/zoom-sdk-windows/README.md

 detected if it exists already.
 Based on my understanding, container has no its own kernel object namespace (I could be wrong on this one).
 So the only way for us to run this is to have a single VM to run one SDK.
-VM preparation is usually on demand, and takes couple minutes based on my experience with azure.
+VM preparation is usually on demand, but can take couple minutes based on my experience with azure.
 So I implemented a hack which is to kill this Event handle during the process initialization phase.
 This so far works well and allows us to run multiple SDK instances on a given machine.

-<a id="orgd244179"></a>
+<a id="org2d74af2"></a>

 ## Command Line Parameters